mganjoo/ml_tutorials/README.md

 # ML Tutorials

-A collection of tutorials walking through some key ML concepts.
+A collection of tutorials walking through some key ML concepts that I started with a while ago while developing some practical explainers.
 I adapted these from some of the
 [TensorFlow tutorials](https://www.tensorflow.org/tutorials).